rhyst/linak-controller/README.md

 ### Connection / commands are slow

 - Try reducing the `connection-timeout`.
 I have found that it can work well set to just `1` second.
 You may find that a low connection timeout results in failed connections sometimes though.
 - Use the server mode.
 Run the script once with `--server` which will start a persistent server and maintain a connection to the desk.
-Then when sending commands (like `--stand` or `--sit`) just add the additional argument `--forward` to forward the command to the server.
+Then when sending commands (like `--move-to sit` or `--move-to 800`) just add the additional argument `--forward` to forward the command to the server.
 The server should already have a connection so the desk should respond much quicker.

 ### Error message "abort" on MacOS